dankadav/hist3814o/2019-06-03-module3-blog.md

 ### Exercise 2

-I had trouble setting up Java JRE which is necessary to have for OpenRefine to be able to run.
-I went on the official Java website and downloaded the program.
-The set up didn't look like the set up instructions Java listed, so I wasn't sure if it had even worked properly.
-I opened Safari and used the test Java provides to see if it is installed on your machine, and
+I had trouble setting up Java JRE.
+I went on Java's website and downloaded the program.
+I then opened Safari, as per Java's instructions, and used Java's verifier to see if it successfully installed.
+I got a message that the plug-in wasn't supported, and was also told I need to click Run, but there was nowhere to do this.
+I opened a page that provided more information about using Java with different browsers, and it told me that all of the browsers I use - Firefox, Chrome, and Safari - could not support it.
+I posted a question in Slack to see if anyone knew what I should do, and Dr. Graham helped me out.
+He had me try a few direct links to see if they might help, and also use my terminal to see what information it might provide.
+When these things still didn't make Java work, he told me to just leave it for now and download OpenRefine.
+Apple tried to block me from opening it because it was from an unidentified developer, but Dr. Graham told me to hold down the control key when I opened it to bypass this, and it worked.

 ## Annotations